EmbySupport/Emby.Docs/Movie-Naming.md

 ## Split video files (file stacking)

-The following are default stacking extensions that can be added to file names. # can be 1 through 9 or A through D. Stacking is supported for video files as well as dvd and blu-ray folder structures.
+The following are default stacking extensions that can be added to file names. # can be 1 through 9 or A through D. Stacking is supported for video files (but only when each video is in its own folder as in the example below) as well as dvd and blu-ray folder structures.
+Split videos require all parts be in the same movie folder with no other videos present in that folder.

 * ​part#​
 * ​cd#​